merenlab/merenlab.org/_posts/anvio/2016-06-06-working-with-contigs-only.md

 To visualize a contigs database, we need an anvi'o profile database.
 But what does one do if there is no mapping data to create a profile database?
 Well, they run anvi-profile with `--blank-profile` parameter!

 {% highlight bash %}
-$ anvi-profile -c Bacillus_subtilis.db -o Bacillus_subtilis --blank-profile
+$ anvi-profile -c Bacillus_subtilis.db -o Bacillus_subtilis -S Bacillus_subtilis --blank-profile
 {% endhighlight %}

 Thanks to the resulting blank profile database, now I will be able to visualize what this contigs database holds in it by using `anvi-interactive`.
 Now I can do binning with real time completion / contamination estimates, store and load states, create collections, and summarize them.